marcelm/cutadapt/doc/guide.rst

 accordingly for columns 9-11).
 For subsequent lines, the shown sequence are the ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.

+Columns 9-11 have been added in cutadapt version 1.9.

 .. _algorithm: